glumpy/glumpy/doc/tutorial/cube-nice.rst

 compute everything inside the shader using a light model.
 We'll stick to Phong shading but there are many other light models that coud be used.

-Source: `light-cube.py <https://github.com/glumpy/glumpy/blob/master/examples/tutorial/light-cube.py>`_ `light-cube-simple.py <https://github.com/glumpy/glumpy/blob/master/examples/tutorial/light-cube-simple.py>`_
+Source: `light-cube.py <https://github.com/glumpy/glumpy/blob/master/examples/tutorial/light-cube.py>`_ or `light-cube-simple.py <https://github.com/glumpy/glumpy/blob/master/examples/tutorial/light-cube-simple.py>`_ (simpler)